Ruby, Node, AWS, React, Redux, SASS Rails, PostgreSQL, API Blueprint

 “Creating something new out of thin air is difficult, whether it’s a song, a painting, a poem, or an app,” he said.
 “If you’re anything like me, it’s terrifying.
 You’ll find yourself constantly creating, critiquing, dismantling, refining, and perfecting new concepts.
 The overall process is a challenge.
 Finding the right technology partner is imperative.
 For us, that’s Gigster.”

 Perretta, a New Yorker, said his idea began with doodles in notebooks and mock-ups in Photoshop.
 He even filed a nonprovisional utility patent application.
 He still didn’t have a workable proof-of-concept.
-Then he met Vasily Andreev, a project engineer at Gigster, who he said “saw the sculpture in the block of marble.”
+Then he met Vasily Andreev, an account manager at Gigster, who he said “saw the sculpture in the block of marble.”

 Andreev understood what Perretta was trying to do with his app, and worked with his team on a project proposal.
 This was all new to Perretta, who had previously tried other development-outsourcing options.